Mar 172025

 Tree # 11

-Also at Cloran at the same time as Edmond was James.
-He didn’t feature in the Tithe records so must have been with Edmond on the 19 acres that Edmond farmed.
+The parish records showed a James at Cloran in 1833 at the same time as Edmond.
+He didn’t feature in the Tithe records so he must have been with Edmond on the 19 acres that Edmond farmed.
 They were probably brothers.

 I have constructed tree # 11 on the assumption that Michael, Edmund, William and John are sons of Edm from Killusty.
 They may however be cousins rather than brothers but this information is not available.